brentgroves/repsys/development/status/is_projects/archive/is_projects.md

 - Automatic end-user requestable Excel from Plex ERP
   - **[End-user request kicks off scripts to extract data from the Plex ERP, transforms it, and then loads the result into a database table in the data warehouse.](https://grpc.io/docs/what-is-grpc/introduction/)**
-  - Produce Excel, archive result set, and email to end user.
 - **[Tool Management](https://en.wikipedia.org/wiki/Tool_management)**
   Move away managing tooling in Excel and the Busche Tool List to a more rubust and easy to use system.
 - **[Tool Tracker](https://en.wikipedia.org/wiki/Manufacturing_execution_system)**
   Automatically collect cnc,job, and start/end tool operation times for problematic tooling.